silche/git-assignment/README.md

 # git-assignment
-Practical assignment: I Can Win, Bring It On, Hurt Me Plenty, Hardcore
+Practical assignment: I Can Win, Bring It On, Hurt Me Plenty